rmulhol/rmulhol.github.io/_posts/2014-09-16-instance-variables-self-and-attributes.markdown

 ---
 layout: post
-title:  "Instance Variables: Self and Attributes"
+title:  "Initializing Instance Variables: Self and Attributes"
 date:   2014-09-16
-categories: attributes
+categories: class
 ---

 Recently, I learned that you can initialize an instance variable in two different ways.
 I already knew that instance variables were commonly initialized with an @ sign (as in, @instance_variable), but what's new to me is that you can also do so with the prefix self. (as in, self.instance_variable).